sexyglitterbug/gottafuckemall/traits_reference.md

 This page is a reference doc for the traits that you can search for this way.
 I'll add traits for cock types and body types once I get a good plan for it.

+Tip: you can also write a pokemon's name directly instead of writing a trait.
+For example, `cocksize_huge;bulbasaur` will match both bulbasaur and anything that has a huge cock.

+Bonus Tip: Use the scene `rand` to test your random string.
+This scene will print out the list of pokemon that matched your input.

 # bodysize
 bodysize_ | Example
 --------- | -------